raghav-kamboj/OpenSCAD-tutorial/README.md

 # Tutorial of OpenSCAD:
-By Raghav & Warjot kaur
+By Raghav Kamboj & Warjot kaur
 ---
 ## Contents:
 1. Introduction about OpenSCAD.